Amantia: Culture

 The culture of the region had a language that is not well known, and it seems to have not had its own writing system.
 Amantia's urban organization occurred at a period of wider evolution among the settlements of the broader area of Epirus as a result of the previous development among Molossian cities.
-The onomastics found in the inscriptions of the Hellenistic era in the city are entirely Greek.
+The first inscriptions in Amantia appear in the 4th century BC, during the Hellenistic era, and are in Greek.
+The onomastics are mainly Greek, with some non-Greek names.
 The local culture readily borrowed iconography and technique from the Greeks.
 Many cults of Amantia are of the typical Greek pantheon, such as Zeus, Aphrodite, Pandemos and Pan.
 The cult of Aphrodite probably dates from the archaic era – with Amantia being in such a case among the first settlements in the region to worship the goddess – or from the Hellenistic era along with the cult of Athena.
 The temple of Aphrodite in Amantia is an example of the Hellenistic influence in present-day Albania via contact with the nearby Greek colonies.
 The cult of Heracles has been also confirmed in the city.
-Apollo was also among the prominent deities worshipped in Amantia as in the nearby settlements in Epirus and Illyria.
+Apollo was also among the prominent deities worshipped in Amantia as in the nearby Corinthian colonies and surrounding settlements in today's northweestern Greece and southern Albania, but also in nearby Molossian towns.

 Other cults like that of the male fertility deity are common of southern Illyria.
 It seems that the iconographies of this deity were derivations of Egyptian or Italic iconographies (Bes-Silenus), mainly from the Greek colony of Taras, which were widespread in the region from the 4th century BC, but enriched with very stylistic innovations.
 In the Roman period this deity has undergone transformations mainly of Eastern influence.
 Some label this deity as the Illyrian god of fertility.
 In reality, it is futile to approach ancient cults in ethnic or national terms.
 The South of the Adriatic is clearly a region of religious exchanges, in which facts must be shifted, before considering them to belong to just one culture.
 The Illyrian-Greek cult of the nymphs was widespread in the region as well as in Amantia.
 An ancient sanctuary of the eternal fire called Nymphaion was located in an area near Amantia and the Amantes.
 Amantia's prosperity during the Hellenistic era could explain the bilingualism of the settlement in that period.